tonsih/d0031n-schemahanterare/README.md

 Before you begin, make sure you have the following installed:

--   Node.js: The project requires Node.js version 18.16.0 LTS or higher.
-You can
+-   **Node.js**: The project requires Node.js version 18.16.0 LTS or higher.
-    download and install the latest LTS version of Node.js from the official Node.js website: [https://nodejs.org](https://nodejs.org).
-This will also
+    You can download and install the latest LTS version of Node.js from the official Node.js website: [https://nodejs.org](https://nodejs.org).
+This
-    install npm (Node Package Manager) along with Node.js.
+    will also install npm (Node Package Manager) along with Node.js.

--   Canvas API Access Key: The client presents a field to input the API access key.
+-   **Canvas API Access Key**: The client presents a field to input the API access key.
 This key is necessary for successfully transferring the scheduled data to Canvas.